MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineVoicemailPolicy.md

 ```

 ### -ShareData
-Specifies whether voicemail and transcription data is shared with the service for training and improving accuracy.
+Specifies whether voicemail and transcription data are shared with the service for training and improving accuracy.
 Possible values are Defer and Deny.

 ```yaml
 Type: String